All Episodes

 I don't think there's any doubt about that.

-Judge Janine, let's bring you in here.
+Judge Denine, let's bring you in here.

-Were laws violated in Gacome, give her a pass.
+And Comey, give her a pass.

-Uh, you know, I have to tell you, Sean, I have been in law enforcement for 34 years, a prosecutor, a judge, and a DA.
+You know, I have to tell you, Sean, I have been in law enforcement for 34 years, a prosecutor, a judge, and a DA.

-And in my 34 years in law enforcement, I have never seen a case where the target lied about receiving top secret emails, self-policed herself by deleting 30,000 of them.
+And in my 34 years in law enforcement, I have never seen a case where the target lied about receiving top-secret emails, self-policed herself by deleting 30,000 of them.

-Some of those emails were proven to have been deleted despite being legally bound to be turned over, sends an email to an aide asking that her emails making sure they won't be discovered, wipes an unsecure server she kept in her basement, lied about why she set it up this way, destroyed scheduling memos, and admittedly may have easily been hacked by foreign govern uh governments, and then have the prosecutor announce he found no evidence of criminal intent when that is not the stat this statute.
+Sends an email to an aide asking that her emails, making sure they won't be discovered, wipes an unsecure server she kept in her basement, lied about why she set it up this way, destroyed scheduling memos, and admittedly may have easily been hacked by foreign governments, and then have the prosecutor announce he found no evidence of criminal intent when that is not this statute.

-This statute is gross negligent and gross negligence.
+This statute is gross negligent, and gross negligence.

 Make no mistake, Sean.

-When I was a judge, I would instruct juries on what gross negligence is.
+When I was a judge, I would instruct juries on what gross negligence is, and it is extreme carelessness.

-Well, extreme carelessness is the exact term that Comey used.
+And for this woman to get away with it— Well, extreme carelessness is the exact term that Comey used.

 Well, that's what I mean.